MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 >*Applies to: Active Directory Rights Management Services, Azure Information Protection, Windows 10, Windows 8.1, Windows 8, Windows 7 with SP1, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012*

 Use the following information for advanced configurations that you might need for specific scenarios or a subset of users when you manage the the Azure Information Protection client.

+Some of these settings require editing the registry and some use advanced settings that you must configure in the Azure portal, and then publish for clients to download.

+### How to configure advanced client configuration settings in the portal

+1. Navigate to the **Azure Information Protection** blade, and on the initial  Azure Information Protection blade, select **Scoped policies**.

+2. On the **Azure Information Protection - Scoped policies** blade, select the context menu (**...**) next to the policy to contain the advanced settings.
+Then select **Advanced settings**.

+    You can configure advanced settings for the Global policy, as well as for scoped policies.

+3. On the **Advanced settings** blade, type the advanced setting name and value, and then select **Save and close**.

+4. Click **Publish**, and make sure that users for this policy restart any Office applications that they had loaded.

 ## Prevent sign-in prompts for AD RMS only computers